ChrisKuklewicz/ocaml-regex-tfa/CODE-GUIDE.md

 * simulate.ml

 Walk the corePattern.ml to match against some text.
 Do this in a depth-first manner, with exponential backtracking to cover all possibilities.
-Only compare the colletions of all results at the end to pick the single desired result.
+Only compare the collections of all results at the end to pick the single desired result.
 This works and passes the standard test suite.

 The meaning of much of the work in corePattern.ml can be seen in this module's code.
 The maintenance of the mutable state of the possible match is largely done by doTagTask and doRepTask.
 The combined call using doTasks is employed by the null matching code.
 These recorded tags are ultimately interpreted by the compareHistory operation which is used to sort all the possible ways to match the text.